JDL Travel

 View of our site from the hammock

-I (Jessie) took a little side trip home to Maryland for Elisa's bridal shower.
-While I was home I took advantage of the proximity to see family, meet my Aunt and Uncle's new pup Dewey, and meet Emily's new puppy, Willow.
+I took a little side trip home to Maryland for Elisa's bridal shower.
+While I was home I was also able to see family, meet my Aunt and Uncle's new pup Dewey, and meet Emily's new puppy, Willow.
 My dad also hosted a little family brunch to get everyone together before he drove me to the airport, thanks Dad!

 pups meeting